grafana/loki/docs/sources/configuration/_index.md

 # When true, the ingester, compactor and query_scheduler ring tokens will be saved to files in the path_prefix directory
 # Loki will error if you set this to true and path_prefix is empty.
 [persist_tokens: <boolean>: default = false]

+# A common ring config to be used by all Loki rings.
+# If a common ring is given, its values are used as fallback to non-set ring values.
+For instance,
+# you can expect the `heartbeat_period` defined in the common section to be used by the distributor's ring,
+# but only if the distributor's ring itself doesn't have a `heartbeat_period` set.
+[ring: <ring_config>]
 ```

 ### common_storage_config